PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ cat $(which checkquota)
 ```

-`checkquota` and the standard Linux commands are nothing more than software.
+`checkquota` and the standard Linux commands are nothing more than programs.
 You can write your own commands from scratch to accelerate your research workflow.

 ## An example of worst practices